codreal-yt/github_authentication/README.md

 # GitHub Authentication-application
-Full frontend and backend ( Angular , Spring Boot and mongoDb )
+Full frontend and backend ( Angular , Spring Boot and MYSQL )

 Steps to run the application
 =============================